-In the present matter, the complainants have sought refund of the principal amount paid by him with interest.
-Hence, taking into consideration the submissions that Rs 42 lakhs have been paid by him which has nor been rebutted by the respondent, the Bench hereby directs the respondent company and its Directors to refund the principal amount of Rs 42 lakhs along with interest on the deposited amount at the rate of marginal cost of fund based lending rates (MCLR) of State Bank of India as applicable for three years or more plus four percent from the date of receiving the payment till date of refund within sixty days of issue of this order.
+In the present matter, the complainants have sought refund of the outstanding principal with interest.
+Hence, taking into consideration the submissions that Rs 7 lakhs have been refunded, the Bench hereby directs the respondent company and its Directors to refund the outstanding principal amount of Rs 13 lakhs along with interest on the deposited amount at the rate of marginal cost of fund based lending rates (MCLR) of State Bank of India as applicable for three years or more plus four percent from the date of receiving the payment till date of refund within sixty days of issue of this order.